 How to make homemade air fried potato chips

 - Place the sliced potatoes in a large bowl.
 Fill the bowl with cold water and swirl the potatoes around.
-Drain off the starchy water, then fill the bowl with ice water.
-Allow the potatoes to sit in the ice water for 10 minutes.
+Drain off the starchy water, then rinse the chips under running cold water.
+Fill the bowl with ice water, and allow the potatoes to sit in the ice water for 10 minutes.

 - Drain the ice water from the bowl and lay the potatoes out on a sheet pan lined with paper towels.
-Pat the potatoes dry, making sure to remove all the water.
+Pat dry, making sure to remove all the water.

 - Transfer the potatoes to a large bowl and toss them with the oil and salt until well coated.

 - Place half of the potatoes in the air fryer.
-Set the fryer to 390°F for 20 minutes.
+Set the fryer to 390°F and air fry for 20 minutes.

 - After 10 minutes, stir the potatoes to ensure even cooking.

-- Once the first batch is cooked, repeat with the rest of the potatoes.
+- Once the first batch is cooked to golden perfection, repeat with the rest of the potatoes.

 Can I cook all the potatoes at the same time?

-If you have an extra-large air fryer, you probably can cook them in one big batch.
-You will probably have to add some extra time and stir at least once more to get them crispy.
+If you have an extra-large air fryer, you might be able to cook them in one big batch.
+You will probably have to add some extra time and stir at least once more to get them slightly brown and crispy.